Algebraic Surfaces in Positive Characteristic: Cohomological tools and invariants

-However, even for a smooth projective surface the numbers $h^{0,1}(S)$ and $h^{1,0}(S)$ may be different, since this equality over the complex numbers comes from complex conjugation.
-We refer to \cite[Theorem 8.3]{Liedtke Uniruled} for examples of surfaces in characteristic $2$ where $h^{1,0}-h^{0,1}$ gets arbitrarily large.
+Over the complex numbers, complex conjugation induces the Hodge symmetry $h^{i,j}=h^{j,i}$, see, for example \cite[Chapter 0.7]{Griffiths Harris}.
+However, even for a smooth projective surface in positive characteristic, the numbers $h^{0,1}$ and $h^{1,0}$ may be different.
+For example, in \cite[Theorem 8.3]{Liedtke Uniruled} we constructed a sequence $\{X_i\}_{i\in\NN}$ of surfaces with fixed $\Pic^0_{\rm red}$ in characteristic $2$, where $h^{1,0}(X_i)-h^{0,1}(X_i)$ tends to infinity.